newcleo-dev-team/lbh15/joss/paper.md

 # Summary

 `lbh15` is a Python package that provides function correlations for the physical properties of the liquid metals used as coolant in GEN-IV liquid metal fast reactors (*LMFR*), such as those cooled by molten lead and lead-bismuth eutectic alloy.
 The package implements the correlations contained in the reference handbook edited by OECD/NEA [@nea], also offering the possibility of adding new customized properties with minimal effort for the user.
-The properties of the liquid metal are uniquely defined by its thermo-dynamic state, namely by the temperature and the pressure values.
-In addition, the value of several other properties can be used at liquid metal object's instantiation, provided that the inverse of the corresponding correlation has at least one root in the validity range (*injective function* property).
+The properties of the liquid metal are uniquely defined by its thermo-dynamic state, namely by the temperature and pressure values.
+As alternative, the physical properties can be used at liquid metal object's instantiation, provided that the inverse of the corresponding correlation has at least one root in the validity range (*injective function* property).

 `lbh15` package is released under the *GNU Lesser General Public License v3.0*.

 # Statement of Need

-Thermal-hydraulic analysis is a key factor for the design and safety studies of *LMFR*s.
-It involves the implementation and use of several numerical methods and physical data that are employed in different computer tools.
+Thermal-hydraulic analysis is a key factor for the design and safety studies of *LMFR*s, involving the implementation and use of several numerical methods and physical data that are employed in different computational tools.
+A standardization of the methods is necessary to guarantee homogeneity, reproducibility, and comparability of the numerical results.
+This standardization is particularly important considering the growing community of users with robust quality assurance needs.

 With a growing community of users and considering quality assurance needs for the engineering studies, a standardization of the approaches becomes necessary to guarantee homogeneity, reproducibility and comparability of the numerical results.
-This is an essential point to ensure work effectiveness and successful projects in both industry and research environments, especially for nuclear science and engineering.
+This is an essential point to ensure effective and successful projects in both industry and research environments, especially for nuclear science and engineering.
 As well, *new*cleo pursues efforts for data standardization to develop new units of lead-cooled fast reactors (*LFR*).

-In this context, standard libraries providing the physical correlations for thermal-hydraulic computer tools are needed.
+In this context, standard libraries providing the physical correlations for thermal-hydraulic computational tools are needed.

 # Implementation

-`lbh15` package takes inspiration from the `iapws`[^1] Python package, that implements the water-related *IAPWS* full standard [@iapws].
+`lbh15` package takes inspiration from the `iapws`[^1] Python package, which implements the water-related *IAPWS* full standard [@iapws].
 However, `lbh15` follows a different implementation approach.

-The efficiency and the effectiveness are assured by the *Object-Oriented* and the *Dynamic Loading* approaches, that have been applied throughout the entire development process. `lbh15` relies on the abstract liquid metal
+The efficiency and the effectiveness are assured by the *Object-Oriented* and the *Dynamic Loading* approaches, which have been applied throughout the entire development process. `lbh15` relies on the abstract liquid metal
 class: all classes describing the different metals inherit from it.
-The abstract class does not implement directly the property correlations, but it instantiates the property objects and provides the property values.
+The abstract class does not directly implement the property correlations, but it instead instantiates the property objects and provides the property values.
 In other words, the abstract liquid metal class acts as both *factory* of the property objects and *proxy* of the property values [@pybook].
 This allows the user to add new custom properties without modifying the existing implementation of the liquid metal class.